Elena6918/Playground_C/README.md

 # Playground_C
-Little (and fun) projects programmed in C.
+Little (and fun) programs programmed in C.